 Bootstrapping a new tablet is almost identical to restoring an existing tablet.
 The only thing you need to be cautious about is that the tablet specifies its keyspace, shard and tablet type when it registers itself in the topology.
 Specifically, make sure that the following additional vttablet parameters are set:

-This restore method assumes backups have been taken that cover the specified position.
-The restore process will first determine a restore path: a sequence of backups, starting with a full backup followed by zero or more incremental backups, that when combined, include the specified position.
+Vitess supports restoring to a timestamp or to a specific position.
+Either way, this restore method assumes backups have been taken that cover the specified position.
+The restore process will first determine a restore path: a sequence of backups, starting with a full backup followed by zero or more incremental backups, that when combined, include the specified timestamp or position.
 See more on Restore Types and on Taking Incremental Backup.